 Enterprise has piloted efforts to merge data mining and ground truthing using Health Action Plans, which, like the survey, provide template for collecting information.
 Those efforts indicate that discussing the data with community members can uncover important nuances and clarify priorities.

 For example, the Gulf Coast Housing Partnership gathered data and shared with the future community.
 While data indicated a high incidence of crime in the community, residents said they felt the neighborhood was safe and shared concerns about other threats beyond crime.

 The project team determines when to complete the survey.
 Ideally, it should be completed early enough in the design phase (during conceptual design or schematic design) to influence design decisions as they are made.
-Project teams planning to use the 2020 criteria are advised to download and review the survey now.
+Project teams planning to use the 2020 criteria are advised to download the Enterprise Green Communities 2020 Criteria.